Thousands protest COVID mandates and restrictions in Ottawa

 David Santos said he came from Montreal because he believes the vaccine mandates are not health-related but what he calls a “control thing” by governments.

-The convoy of truckers and others prompted police to prepare for the possibility of violence and the government to warn against escalating rhetoric linked to the demonstration.
+The convoy of truckers and others prompted police to prepare for the possibility of violence.
 A top Parliament security official advised lawmakers to lock their doors amid reports their private homes may be targeted.

+Trudeau has said Canadians are not represented by this “very troubling, small but very vocal minority of Canadians who are lashing out at science, at government, at society, at mandates and public health advice.″

+The prime minister’s itinerary for day usually says he is in Ottawa if he’s at home, but on Saturday it said “National Capital Region” amid a report he’s been moved to an undisclosed location.

 The Canadian Trucking Alliance said it appears a number of protesters have no connection to the trucking industry, adding they have a separate agenda to push.
 The alliance said in a statement that the industry must adapt and comply with this mandate, noting the vast majority of drivers have done so.